Patryk-Szewczyk/Calendar-App/README.md

 # Calendar-App
-Calendar & To-Do-List in one.
+Calendar & To-Do List in one.

 Calendar App is my first full object programming app in TypeScript.